Clotrimazole: Medical uses

 It is available without a prescription in various dosage forms, such as a topical cream, ointment, or vaginal suppository.

 An effective treatment option for mixed infectious vaginitis is a combination of clotrimazole and metronidazole.

-Topical clotrimazole is usually not effective in the treatment of fungal infections of the scalp or nails.
+Topical clotrimazole is usually not effective in the treatment of fungal infections of the scalp or nails; however, when combined with mechanical reduction of the nail, topical clotrimazole cream has been demonstrated to be effective in the treatment of onychomycosis.

 Throat lozenge preparations are used for oropharyngeal candidiasis (oral thrush) or prevention of oral thrush in people with neutropenia.

 Clotrimazole may be compounded with a glucocorticoid, such as betamethasone, in a topical cream for the treatment of tinea corporis (ringworm), tinea cruris (jock itch), and tinea pedis (athlete's foot).
 Although temporary relief and partial suppression of symptoms may be observed with the combination therapy, glucocorticoids can elicit an immunosuppressive response and rebound effect that results in more severe infection typically requiring systemic antifungal agents to treat the disease.
 Combination creams are best avoided to improve treatment outcomes, reduce the possibility of skin atrophy associated with prolonged topical glucocorticoid use, and limit the cost of treatment.
 It can be effective in treating chronic paronychia.
 The preferred treatment of tinea infections is therefore clotrimazole monotherapy.

-Topical clotrimazole cream, when combined with mechanical reduction of the nail, has been demonstrated to be effective in the treatment of onychomycosis - a fungal infection of the fingernails and toenails.

 Additionally, clotrimazole may be used to treat the sickling of cells (related to sickle cell anemia).